-Venaseal™ or ‘superglue’ treatment by Sapheon is the latest surgery free procedure that uses a medical adhesive to safely and effectively treat varicose veins.
-Unlike other treatments, Venaseal™ does not require local anaesthetic around the vein, so there is usually only one local anaesthetic injection.
-The Venaseal™ non surgical treatment procedure also eliminates the use of heat (or thermal energy) so there is virtually no risk of nerve or skin injury or any major reaction to the anaesthetic.
-As the medical ‘superglue’ sets within a few minutes, there is not the prolonged healing process associated with ultrasound guided foam sclerotherapy and medical stockings are not required afterwards.
-There are no necessary steps or precautions to take before or after the procedure and no restrictions on travel.
-In some instances additional treatment will be required with ultrasound guided sclerotherapy.
+Venaseal™ is the latest surgery-free procedure that uses a medical adhesive to safely and effectively treat varicose veins.
+Unlike other treatments, medical superglue Venaseal™ only requires one local anaesthetic injection.
+The non-surgical treatment procedure also eliminates the use of heat (or thermal energy) so there is virtually no risk of nerve or skin injury.

 What can I expect during the procedure?

-The procedure is in some ways similar to sclerotherapy and endovenous therapy in that duplex ultrasound is used to precisely guide a tiny catheter into the varicose vein to introduce the sealant.
+The procedure is in some ways similar to sclerotherapy and endovenous therapy.
+The duplex ultrasound is used to precisely guide a tiny catheter into the varicose vein to introduce the sealant.
 Once the vein is sealed, it will gradually harden and be reabsorbed by the body and disappear from view.
 Patients can return to their normal activities right away as there is no recovery period needed, and walking is encouraged to speed healing.
-And, unlike with some of the heat-based therapies, there is no risk of burns or nerve damage with the use of medical super glue.
-You also are not likely to need to wear compression stockings after the procedure.
-Results so far show an excellent success rate, and any additional, surface varicose veins can be treated a few weeks after the medical superglue procedure with either sclerotherapy or other treatments.

-All treatments will require a medical consultation.
-Like all medical procedures some risks do exist.
+All treatments will require medical consultation.
+Like all medical procedures, some risks do exist.
 The benefits and minor risks will be discussed during your first consultation before treatment with one of our doctors.